adnan-drina/ocp-devex-demos/04-ocp-service-mesh/README.md

 We'll install a sample demo application into the system.
 It's a typical microservice application that could be installed on any Kubernetes instance with or without Service Mesh.

+Our demo application consists of two microservices:
-**Catalog** - Spring Boot project
+1. **Catalog** - Spring Boot project

-**Inventory** - Quarkus project
+2. **Inventory** - Quarkus project

 - #### Create application namespaces
 ```shell
 oc create -f ./demo/demo-namespaces.yaml
 ```
+The output should be similar to this:
 ```shell
 namespace/catalog created
 namespace/inventory created
 ```

-Before we start deploying our application we need to make sure we have the right access to our different application namespaces.
+Before we deploy our application, we need to ensure we have the right access to our different application namespaces.
-The ServiceMeshControlPlane that includes Elasticsearch, Jaeger, Kiali and Service Mesh Operators, have all been installed at the cluster provisioning time.
-However for applications to communicate to each other accross different namespaces, we need to ensure that the ServiceMeshMemberRoll is also created.
+For applications to communicate with each other across different namespaces, we need to ensure that the ServiceMeshMemberRoll is created.

+ServiceMeshMemberRoll will integrate out application namespaces with service mesh namespaces allowing service communication across the mesh.

 - #### Create ServiceMeshMemberRoll

 ```shell
 oc create -f ./demo/service-mesh-member-roll.yaml
 ```
+The output should be similar to this:
 ```shell
 servicemeshmemberroll.maistra.io/default created
 ```